SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 decent - socially acceptable or good

-acceptable - satisfactory and able to be agreed to or approved of
+acceptable - (adjective) satisfactory and able to be agreed to or approved of:
+Clearly we need to come to an arrangement that is acceptable to both parties.
+So what is an acceptable level of radiation?

+acceptable - (adjective) just good enough, but not very good:
+Her performance was acceptable, but not stunning.

 in person - If you do something or go somewhere in person, you do it or go there yourself